Mycelium is nature's infinitely renewable wonder

 Mycelium shows promise in the treatment of toxic waste.
 Mycelium absorbs oil, for example, producing enzymes that break down the hydrocarbons into fungal sugars that become food for mushrooms, plants, trees, and other vegetation.

-In research experiments, mycelium mixed into sacks of debris placed in waterways has significantly reduced the level of coliforms and chemical toxins in the water.
+In research experiments, mycelium mixed into sacks of debris placed in waterways has significantly reduced the level of coliform bacteria like E. coli and chemical toxins in the water.